bfenetworks/bfe/docs/en_us/condition/condition_grammar.md

 ## Condition Primitive Grammar

-- Basic conditional judgment unit, format is shown as fol：
+- Basic conditional judgment unit, format is shown as follows

 ​           **FuncName( params )**

 -  The number of parameters can be one or more

 - Condition Primitive Grammar
-  - The type of returning  value is bool；
+  - The type of return value is bool
-  - Condition primitive like function definition, multiple parameters are supported in it;
+  - Condition primitive like function definition, multiple parameters are supported in it

 ## Condition Expression Grammar

 Condition Expression grammar is defined as follows:

-- Priority and combination rule of "&&/||/!" is same as them in C language;
+- Priority and combination rule of "&&/||/!" is same as them in C language

 - Expression description

   ```
   Condition Expression(CE) ->
                      CE && CE
                    | CE || CE
                    | ( CE )
                    | !
 CE